freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/create-a-graphic-using-css.md

 ---

 ## Description

 <section id='description'>

 By manipulating different selectors and properties, you can make interesting shapes.
 One of the easier ones to try is a crescent moon shape.
-For this challenge you need to work with the <code>box-shadow</code> property that sets the shadow of an element, along with the <code>border-radius</code> property that controls the roundness of the element's corners.
+For this challenge you need to work with the `box-shadow` property that sets the shadow of an element, along with the `border-radius` property that controls the roundness of the element's corners.

 You will create a round, transparent object with a crisp shadow that is slightly offset to the side - the shadow is actually going to be the moon shape you see.

-In order to create a round object, the <code>border-radius</code> property should be set to a value of 50%.
+In order to create a round object, the `border-radius` property should be set to a value of 50%.

-You may recall from an earlier challenge that the <code>box-shadow</code> property takes values for <code>offset-x</code>, <code>offset-y</code>, <code>blur-radius</code>, <code>spread-radius</code> and a color value in that order.
-The <code>blur-radius</code> and <code>spread-radius</code> values are optional.
+You may recall from an earlier challenge that the `box-shadow` property takes values for `offset-x`, `offset-y`, `blur-radius`, `spread-radius` and a color value in that order.
+The `blur-radius` and `spread-radius` values are optional.

 </section>

 ## Instructions

 <section id='instructions'>

 Manipulate the square element in the editor to create the moon shape.
-First, change the <code>background-color</code> to transparent, then set the <code>border-radius</code> property to 50% to make the circular shape.
-Finally, change the <code>box-shadow</code> property to set the <code>offset-x</code> to 25px, the <code>offset-y</code> to 10px, <code>blur-radius</code> to 0, <code>spread-radius</code> to 0, and color to blue.
+First, change the `background-color` to transparent, then set the `border-radius` property to 50% to make the circular shape.
+Finally, change the `box-shadow` property to set the `offset-x` to 25px, the `offset-y` to 10px, `blur-radius` to 0, `spread-radius` to 0, and color to blue.

 </section>

 ## Tests

 <section id='tests'>

 ```yml